Security Risks With Online Hotel And Ticket Booking Websites

 Conclusion

 As online hotel and ticket booking websites have become increasingly popular, so too have the security risks associated with using them.
 Many of these sites are not secure, meaning that your personal information is at risk of being stolen.
 In addition, these websites are often targeted by hackers who are looking to steal credit card information or book fake reservations.
-To protect yourself when using these websites, be sure to only use sites that are secure and verify the legitimacy of the site before entering any personal information.
+To protect yourself when using these websites, be sure to only use secure sites and verify the legitimacy of the site before entering any personal information.